ameynert/base-space-download-fastq-with-checksums/README.md

 ## Requirements

+Requires a Conda installation.

 Requires bs and bs-cp from [BaseSpace Sequence Hub CLI](https://developer.basespace.illumina.com/docs/content/documentation/cli/cli-overview) to be on the path - there are no Conda packages available.

-*For University of Edinburgh users only: the CLI is in the module system.*
+*For University of Edinburgh users only: Anaconda and the CLI is in the module system.*

 ```
+module load anaconda
 module load igmm/apps/BaseSpaceCLI/0.10.7
 ```